MetOffice/fab/Documentation/source/advanced_config.rst

 Importing from a Path-independent Location
 ==========================================
-Fab is providing an ``api`` submodule, from which the important classes and functions that a user script will need can be important, e.g.:
+Fab is providing an ``api`` submodule, from which the important classes and functions that a user script will need can be imported, e.g.:

 .. code-block::